• GeneBrief

 When KJ Muldoon was born, he was already dying.

-From sequencing his genome to designing the edit to manufacturing the therapy?
-Six months.
-FDA approval?
-One week.
+Using base editing, researchers designed a fix tailored to KJ's exact mutation.
+From sequencing his genome to manufacturing the therapy: six months.
+FDA approval: one week.
 That’s not just fast; that’s warp-speed in biotech.

 “The promise of gene therapy we’ve heard about for decades is finally here,” said Dr. Kiran Musunuru, one of the lead scientists.
 “And this is just the beginning.”